PrototypesProjects/CODEX.py/README.md

 Also, it generates this README.md file.

 ## 1. Options
+Note how 'argparse' is imported.
+It's comes with standard library of Python.
+You can install 3rd party packages with 'pip install package-name' command in a Command Line of your OS.
 Program './CODEX.Py' supports following options:

  * '--width 1024' - of the output page